forfudan/MojoMiji/src/miji/advanced/lifetimes.md

 - Core philosophy of lifetime
 - Tracking lifetimes of origins
 - Chained lifetimes
-- Manual lifetime management
+- Manual lifetime management and annotation
-- Lifetime in functions
+- Lifetimes in returns of functions

 ::: warning Future changes expected